Ching chong: 2000s

 On December 5, 2006, comedian and co-host Rosie O'Donnell of The View used a series of ching chongs to imitate newscasters in China.
 O'Donnell made a comment in reference to people in China talking about Danny DeVito's drunken appearance on the show, "You know, you can imagine in China it's like, 'Ching-gong-hu-gong, ching-chang-kong.
 Ching-chong.
 Danny DeVito.
 Ching-chong-chong-chong-chong.
 Drunk.
 The View.
 Ching-chong.'"
 The Asian American Journalists Association said her comments were "a mockery of the Chinese language and, in effect, a perpetuation of stereotypes of Asian Americans as foreigners or second-class citizens ... and gives the impression that they are a group that is substandard to English-speaking people".
 Cindi Berger, O'Donnell's representative, said: "She's a comedian in addition to being a talk show co-host.
 I certainly hope that one day they will be able to grasp her humor."
 On December 14 on The View, O'Donnell said she was unaware that ching chong was an offensive way to make fun of Asian accents, and she was informed it was on par with the "N-word".
 She apologized to "those people who felt hurt".
-Jeff Yang, who tracks Asian and Asian-American trends for a market research firm, said O'Donnell shouldn't have apologized for people's hurt feelings.
-"She should have apologized for spreading and encouraging ignorance."
+Jeff Yang, who tracks Asian and Asian-American trends for a market research firm, said O'Donnell should have apologized not for people's hurt feelings but "for spreading and encouraging ignorance."
 O'Donnell warned, "there's a good chance I'll do something like that again, probably in the next week, not on purpose.
 Only 'cause it's how my brain works."
 Time called it a "pseudo-apology".
 O'Donnell later wrote in her autobiography Celebrity Detox: The Fame Game that "I wish I had been a bit more pure in my public apology."